kgutierrez1992/Hello-World/README.md

     cd Hello-World/build
     ```

-3. Using cmake, generate the the necessary build files with the provided CMakeLists.txt file to the build directory:
+3. Using CMake, generate the the necessary build files with the provided CMakeLists.txt file to the build directory:

     ```bash
     cmake ../src